Bradford Divorce Lawyer for Custody, Support, and Property Division

 Divorce Lawyers in Bradford, Ontario.

-Bradford sits at the boundary of Simcoe County and York Region, which means your case may be heard at the Barrie or Newmarket courthouse depending on where you and your former partner live.
-Knowing which court applies – and what that means for scheduling and process – matters from the start.
+Bradford sits at the boundary of Simcoe County and York Region, which means your case may be heard at the Barrie or Newmarket courthouse.
+Knowing which court applies and what that means for scheduling and process matters from the start.

 Nussbaum Law has represented more than 1,200 families through divorce across Ontario.
-Book a free consultation and we will tell you where your case will be heard, what your rights are, and what realistic next steps look like.
+Book a free consultation and we’ll tell you where your case will be heard, what your rights are, and what realistic next steps look like.

 Any questions?
 We are here to help!